 Okay, so why practice this form of meditation?
 What benefit should be expected?

-There are many benefits, but primary one is that you get better at focusing your attention.
+There are many benefits, but a primary one is that you get better at focusing your attention.
 Just as you get better at anything the more you practice it, the more you practice focusing your attention, the better you get at doing exactly that.
-It's also a bit like going to the gym in that the more you practice living heavy weights, the better you get at lifting heavy weights.
+It's also a bit like going to the gym in that the more you practice lifting heavy weights, the better you get at lifting heavy weights.
 Metaphorically, the practice of focused-attention meditation develops the muscle in your mind that focuses your attention.

 In addition to becoming better at focusing your attention, you also get better at keeping your attention still.
 These might sound like they are the same thing, but they are different: keeping your attention focused is just one way of keeping your attention still.
-As we will seen a moment, keeping your attention diffused is another way of keeping your attention still.
-Metaphorically, the practice of focused-attention meditation also develops the core muscles of your mind that enable you keep your attention stable.
+As we will see in a moment, keeping your attention diffused is another way of keeping your attention still.
+Metaphorically, the practice of focused-attention meditation also develops the core muscles of your mind that enable you to keep your attention stable.

 Another secondary benefit is that you get better at noticing when your attention has wandered.
 This is a metacognitive ability that has a range of benefits, from emotional regulation, to executive control over behavior, to better decision making.
 Each time your attention wanders away from your breath and you become absorbed in some train of thought, you enter a daydream.
 It's been estimated that we spend almost half of our time daydreaming and that this tends to make us unhappy (Killingsworth and Gilbert 2010).
 There are, however, some benefits to daydreaming — especially a particular form known as positive constructive daydreaming — but the key is to have control over whether or not you are daydreaming (McMillan et al. 2013).
 We practice this skill during focused-attention every time we notice that our attention has wandered and choose to shift our focus back to our breath.
 Continuing with our physical exercise metaphor, the practice of focused-attention meditation develops your mental coordination, so that your attention flows smoothly and efficiently to what you choose.